isomerpages/csc-knowledge/_digital-issue-01/Opinion: Identities and Institutions—The Needs of a New Era.md

 <p>Many of our discussions on identity arise because we have not yet found, either individually or collectively, a balance between identity as trap and identity as emancipation.</p>

 <p>The second paradox lies in how we relate to our identities—what we want to do <strong><em>to</em></strong> them and <strong><em>with</em></strong>  them.
-They are, as the late Zygmunt Bauman<sup class="notestop"><a href=".notestop">1</a></sup> put it: “that work of art which we want to mould out of the friable stuff”.
+They are, as the late Zygmunt Bauman<a href="#notes">1</a> put it: “that work of art which we want to mould out of the friable stuff”.
 The search for identity is the ongoing struggle to arrest or slow down the flow; to solidify the fluid; to give form to the formless.
 As heirs to the Enlightenment and its emphasis on the individual, we are drawn to the project of trying to map and fix our identities; to define who we are.
 But at the same time, we want to reconfigure our identities and change them—what Bauman refers to as “exploding the solid”.
 This often means challenging what feels like “the given”, the “inherited” as well as what feels too defined, stifling or dictated by others.</p>

 <p>These paradoxes exist because we have different types of identities—constructed and imposed by others, elaborated more privately, and so on.
 But our overall experience is of our <strong><em>sense of self</em></strong>—not a disciplined, compartmentalised experience, but a churning sea of emotions, aspirations, demands, desires, fantasies.</p>